misterspeedy/FsExcel/README.md

 ---
 ## Absolute Positioning

 FsExcel is designed to save you from having to keep track of absolute row- and column-numbers.
-However sometimes you might want to position a cell (and any subsequent cells) at an absolute row or column position - or both.
+However sometimes you might want to position a cell at an absolute row or column position - or both.

+After the explicitly-positioned cell, subsequent cells are by default rendered to the right again.
 <!-- Test -->

 ```fsharp